What You Need To Know About Commercial Building

 South Whitehall Township utilizes both in-house staff and third-party inspection agencies to review plans and inspect nonresidential buildings.
 Currently, our in-house staff reviews and inspects fire protection systems.
 The review and inspection of other building components, including electrical, accessibility, energy, HVAC, and plumbing is performed by our outside, third-party agencies.

-When you submit full sets of building plans, provide two copies of everything.
+When you submit full sets of building plans, provide four copies of everything.
 That enables us to provide copies to our in-house staff and our third-party agencies for simultaneous review.

 At the time you submit your application for nonresidential building and/or HVAC projects, you will be required to also deposit escrow (along with a completed W-9) to cover third-party agency costs.
 The amount of the escrow will depend upon the size of your project (in terms of either cost or square footage, as deemed appropriate).
 This escrow amount is our best guess as to what the cost of our third-party agencies’ work could be.
 You will be refunded any balance remaining at the end of the project, but you will also be responsible for any bills that go beyond the initial escrow.
 When your escrow balance falls below a third of the original amount posted-and the project is not complete, we will require you to replenish the account to the full initial amount.